Pilates Side Kicks

 Keep your hips very still.
 If you allow any rolling motion at the hips or waist, the exercise will not be effective.

-The Heel Clicks are a fun but challenging exercise.
-It helps to stabilize your pelvis and shoulder girdle in a side-lying position while strengthening your obliques.
+This Pilates mat exercise helps to stabilize your pelvis and shoulder girdle in a side-lying position while strengthening your obliques.

 Position: